Essential courses for postgraduates who teach

 (live) Assessment component

-3 courses - you have to complete 1 of these.
+3 courses - you have to complete 1 of the following:

 - Assessment and academic misconduct: an introduction (Arts)